Wasilków: Late modern period

 In November 1918, there were only two textile factories operating in the town, employing nearly 70 workers.
 In the 1921 census, 85.8% people declared Polish nationality, and 13.2% declared Jewish nationality.

 World War II began in these lands on September 16, 1939, with the entry of the German army.
 Less than a week later, a cavalry detachment of the Soviet Red Army entered the Tui.
 This is how the Soviet occupation began, during which several dozen of Wasilkow families were deported to Kazakhstan.
 In August 1941, the Germans established a ghetto in Wasilków, in which about 1,250 Jews were held.
 The following year, they were taken to Treblinka, where they were murdered.

 As a result of the war, the industry in Wasilków ceased to exist.
 The town was destroyed in 20%.
 In the post-war period, a significant date is July 1, 1947, when Father Wacław Rabczyński was appointed vicar and administrator of the parish under the invocation of Transfiguration of the Lord in Wasilków.
 The summary of the activities of Fr.
 Rabczyński began in 1958 and completed in 1966 the construction of the church of Of the Blessed Virgin Mary, Mother of Mercy at Kościuszko Street.
 Father Wacław Rabczyński was undoubtedly one of the most outstanding figures in the post-war history of the Wasilkow region.

 In 1946 Wasilków had 3,948 inhabitants.
 The determinant of the changes taking place in the post-war years was the development of Emilia Plater Wool Industry Plant, which in its heyday employed about 2,500 employees.
 In 1959, the construction of an elementary school on Mickiewicza Street began, and in 1982 a primary school on Polna Street, which was officially opened on May 22, 1985.

 After World War II, Wasilków became a satellite town of Białystok.
 On May 27, 1990, the first half-century free and democratic elections to local self-government took place.

 On December 10, 2021, the Wasilków Municipality Bugle Call, composed by Adam Wolański, was established by resolution of the Wasilków Municipal Council.
 The bugle call is played publicly from the Wasilków Municipal Office building every day at 11:58 a.m. using sound-emitting devices.

-In 2022, the number of inhabitants of the town and commune of Wasilków reaches nearly 19 thousand. and is constantly growing.
-Wasilków has become one of the most dynamically developing local government units in Podlaskie.